torproject/torspec/proposals/321-happy-families.md

 key.

-A more orthodox method would be to keep the private key somewhere offline, and using it to generate a certificate for each relay in the family as needed.
+A more orthodox method would be to keep the private key somewhere offline, and use it to generate a certificate for each relay in the family as needed.
 These certificates should be made with long-enough lifetimes, and relays should warn when they are going to expire soon.